Which of the following statements correctly describe the function... | Channels for Pearson+

 Types of RNA: Study with Video Lessons, Practice Problems & Examples

-Which of the following statements correctly describe the function and structure of tRNA?
-Select all that apply.
+Which of the following statements correctly describe the functions of rRNA, mRNA, and tRNA?
+(Select all that apply)

-IV.
-Each tRNA molecule can carry any amino acid depending on the cell's needs.
+I. mRNA carries the genetic code from DNA to the ribosome for translation.

+III. rRNA is responsible for encoding the genetic information used in protein synthesis.

+IV. mRNA binds to amino acids and assembles them into a polypeptide chain.

-Which of the following statements correctly describe the function and structure of tRNA?
-Select all that apply.
+Which of the following statements correctly describe the functions of rRNA, mRNA, and tRNA?
+(Select all that apply)

+I. mRNA carries the genetic code from DNA to the ribosome for translation.